 Gaining anonymity over the internet has therefore become nothing less than essential.
-With the cyber world crawling with spies and various entities trying to sniff out our information, staying anonymous is crucial.
+Staying anonymous is crucial with the cyber world crawling with spies and various entities trying to sniff out our information.

 6 Best Ways to Send Anonymous Emails

-You can opt for several methods for sending anonymous emails and can maintain your digital identity.
+You can opt for several anonymous email methods and maintain your digital identity.
 Below are some of the best ways you can consider using to send anonymous emails to your friends, colleagues, or anyone.
 So, let’s get started:

-When sending anonymous emails, the first option is to opt for an encrypted email provider merely.
+When sending anonymous emails, the first option is merely opting for an encrypted email provider.
 These email providers use end-to-end encryption and offer privacy and security features that ensure enhanced security while sending emails.
 Some of the best-encrypted email providers are as follows:

-ProtonMail is among the most secure anonymous email providers that use PGP encryption to safeguard your online communication.
+ProtonMail is among the most secure anonymous email providers using PGP encryption to safeguard online communication.
 The service offers both free and premium versions.
-But, from a privacy perspective, using a premium plan is a better option to consider.
+But, from a privacy perspective, a premium plan is a better option.
 It doesn’t limit access to the features and gives excellent services to the users.

-Another best-encrypted email provider is StartMail that also uses PGP encryption and allows the users to send anonymous emails.
+Another best-encrypted email provider is StartMail which also uses PGP encryption and allows users to send anonymous emails.
 StartMail is secure and private to use because it has its headquarters in the Netherlands.
 It is a privacy-friendly jurisdiction, so your privacy remains intact.

-Moreover, it follows a strict no-log policy, which means that the email provider doesn’t record or share your IP address, browsing activities, and other PII information.
-Also, it is an ad-free service so, besides ensuring anonymity, it prevents online tracking.
-Therefore, you can consider using it but remember, it doesn’t offer the mobile app version, which is a slight drawback.
+Moreover, it follows a strict no-log policy, meaning the email provider doesn’t record or share your IP address, browsing activities, or other PII information.
+Also, it is an ad-free service so besides ensuring anonymity, it prevents online tracking.
+Therefore, you can consider using it but remember; it doesn’t offer the mobile app version, which is a slight drawback.

-Your IP address is your online identity which makes it a crucial bit of information.
+Your IP address is your online identity, making it crucial information.
 Suppose you are careful enough to encrypt your email contents securely sufficient that only the receiver with the decryption key can read them.
 But if you fail to hide your IP address with that, you are leaving yourself vulnerable.